ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 The client then encrypts the so-called premaster secret with the server's public key found in the certificate and wraps it in a `ClientKeyExchange` message. `ChangeCipherSpec` signals that from now on messages will be encrypted.
-And so is `Finished`, the last message containing a MAC of all handshake messages exchanged thus far to prove that both parties saw the same messages, without interference from a MITM.
+`Finished`, the first message to be encrypted and the client's last message of the handshake, contains a MAC of all handshake messages exchanged thus far to prove that both parties saw the same messages, without interference from a MITM.

 The server decrypts the premaster secret found in the `ClientKeyExchange` message using its certificate's private key, and derives the master secret and